HardlyDifficult/Crypto/Tutorials/Decentraland/DogCatMouse.md

 Some possible next steps:

  - Modify various values in the config to tweak the experience.
- - Maybe add cat food and update the state machine so that the cat occasionally takes a break from patrol in order to go it.
+ - Maybe add cat food and update the state machine so that the cat occasionally takes a break from patrol in order to go eat it.
  - Add more animal types.
 Try reusing states across different animals, but in a way that gives each animal a unique set of behaviors.